 Birds taken on to that stage will be a totally different taste and texture to the chickens you buy in a supermarket.
 Supermarket birds are dispatched at around 60 days from hatching,some even younger.
 The birds I take to the table are free-range and carry more dark meat on the legs being bred usually from a first cross traditional breed or line bred from existing stock.

 The commercial poultry industry is a massive .
-There are ‘super hatcheries’ that handle hundreds of thousands of chicks a day, all automated and high tech.
+There are ‘super hatcheries’ that hand millions of chicks a day, all automated and high tech.
 It’s a multimillion £/$ industry.

 Over the last 50 years there has been vast amounts of money invested in breeding poultry that either lay eggs or are table weight ready in a few months all these birds were bred for commercial production millions and millions of them all across the world.